 Because of many things, Shoreham is a great place for families with children to consider.
 First of all, many other families with children live here, making Shoreham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Shoreham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Shoreham’s overall crime rate is lower than average for the country.

-One of the nice things about Shoreham is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Shoreham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Despite being a small village, Shoreham has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Shoreham, a lot of people use the train to get to work every day though Shoreham is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Shoreham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shoreham residents report their race to be White, followed by Asian.
 Important ancestries of people in Shoreham include German, Irish, English, and Russian.

 The most common language spoken in Shoreham is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Thai.